tnichols217/notes/CSDS 391/P/2-extra.md

 # Multiple Non-linearities

 Based off the first project, I discovered that the sigmoid often causes training issues where if the input data is far off the end of the sigmoid, the derivative will be so close to 0 that very little training will be done.
-All tanh, sigmoid, and softmax struggle from this issue as they have horizon
+All tanh, sigmoid, and softmax struggle from this issue as they have horizontal asymtotes.
+This is when I attempted to use the ReLU function, where $y=x$ when $x>0$, but $y=0$ when $x<0$.
+This scared me at first